Rudrappa-shetti/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 and further epochs resulted in only marginal gains while continuing to increase time incurred in training.
 Additionally, there is no guarantee that further improvement in validation accuracy does anything other than just overfit the data (although adding dropout to the model does help in that regard).

-For the model hyperparameters, I stuck with a mean of 0 and standard deviation/sigma of 0.1.
+Hyperparameter used in the project are mu = 0 and sigma = 0.1.
 An important aspect of the model is trying to keep a mean of 0 and equal variance, so these hyperparameters attempt to follow this philosophy.
  I tried a few other standard deviations but found a smaller one did not really help, while a larger one vastly increased the training time necessary.